GerHobbelt/cef-wiki/BranchesAndBuilding.md

 ```
 cd /path/to/chromium/src/cef/tools
-# If using a Ninja build:
 ./make_distrib.sh --ninja-build
-# If using default system build tools:
-./make_distrib.sh
 ```

 If the process succeeds a binary distribution package will be created in the /path/to/chromium/src/cef/binary\_distrib directory.

-See the [make\_distrib.py](https://bitbucket.org/chromiumembedded/cef/src/master/tools/make_distrib.py#cl-192) script for additional usage options.
+See the [make\_distrib.py](https://bitbucket.org/chromiumembedded/cef/src/master/tools/make_distrib.py) script for additional usage options.

+The resulting binary distribution can then be built using CMake and platform toolchains.
+See the README.txt file included with the binary distribution for more information.